 Their task was to find out, with certainty, after how many hours of realistic cooling to a dissolved acetylene cylinder can we be sure that no decomposition can be ongoing and that therefore it is safe to close out an incident completely?

 The BAM work was discussed extensively with the Fire and Rescue Service and with (the Government department responsible at that time) the Department for Communities and Local Government’s (DCLG) expert panel of consultant Professors.
 A recommendation was accepted that one hour cooling, followed by a further one hour monitoring as a precaution would be more than prudent.
 This agreed with the empirical evidence found at real incidents.

 The findings of the BAM research are of global significance, providing a scientific basis to the procedures adopted by our Fire and Rescue Service.
 BCGA strongly recommend that this UK protocol is adopted in other countries to help mitigate any needless disruption.

-The Acetylene Safety (England and Wales and Scotland) Regulations (SI 2014 No. 1639) came into force on 1 October 2014.
-They include a very important new provision which MANDATES the use of flashback arrestors on oxy-acetylene sets.
+The Acetylene Safety (England and Wales and Scotland) Regulations (SI 2014 No. 1639) regulate the use of acetylene.
+The regulations include a provision which MANDATES the use of flashback arrestors on oxy-acetylene sets.

 This document defines the principles of safe practice for the storage of gas cylinders and bundles.
-It promotes the use of an external store, in a secure location, with good natural ventilation and away from any sources of ignition.Go To Download Page
+It promotes the use of an outdoor store, with good natural ventilation, in a secure location, which meets the required separation distances.Go To Download Page